slatedocs/slate/source/index.html.md

 }
 ```

-To share a directory or a file that you own with the members in a sharing group, use the shareElement method of SearchableFileSystem.
+To share a directory or a file that you own with the members in a sharing group, use the `shareElement` method of `SearchableFileSystem`.

 A `PathNotFoundException` is thrown if the frontend path of the element to share does not exist.
 If the element is already shared with this share name and this sharing group, an `ElementAlreadySharedException` is thrown.
 If the caller does not own the file system element, a `PathNotOwnedByUserException` is thrown.